Tommigun1980/LightObjectMapper/README.md

 LightObjectMapper copies all public properties from source object to destination object.
 The property types must match (see 'Optional automatic property type converters' for an exception to this rule).

-Map from a business object to a DTO:
+Map from one type of business object to another type DTO:

 ```c#
 var someDTO = LightObjectMapper.MapObject<DTOType>(someBusinessObject);
 ```

+Tip: The above can also be used to clone objects.

 Map from a business object to a DTO, while patching in some override values (that may or may not exist in source object):